-- Community Based Volunteers (CBVs) from CHAZ/OXFAM/Red Cross have been deployed; UNICEF is supporting 200 CBVs in Kanyama and Chawama for the next 3 months - Door to door outreach as well as church, market and school sensitisation are ongoing. - The DMMU call centre numbers are 909 (toll free); 0963 930 779; 0976 904 261/73; 0956 513 193/79 open 24/7.
-A total of 104 successful, 47 unsuccessful and 56 missed calls were recorded. - The Ministry of Health has been assigned free air on public and private and radio stations for interviews and discussions pertaining to cholera matters.
+- Community Based Volunteers (CBVs) from CHAZ/OXFAM/Red Cross have been deployed; UNICEF is supporting 200 CBVs in Kanyama and Chawama for the next 3 months - Door to door outreach as well as church, market and school sensitisation are ongoing. - The DMMU call centre numbers are 909 (toll free); 0963 930 779; 0976 904 261/73; 0956 513 193/79. - The Ministry of Health has been allocated free air on public and private and radio stations for interviews and discussions pertaining to cholera matters.
 Technocrats and policy makers feature on these programs to give updates on the outbreak and decisions and or interventions implemented - The MoH continues to disseminate health messages and other information through Press briefs (hosted by one or more of the Ministers in the response or the Permanent secretary to MOH), Public Health Address Systems with the support of Zambia National Information Service (ZANIS), Brochures and Posters